by Tony Moore

 Thiele's time in Switzerland was funded by the U.S. embassy to Switzerland via a program called Think Swiss, and outside the lab, she managed to explore the region.
 "On a hike in the Alps, a family friend brought an Alpine horn and played it," she says with a laugh.
 "It was the most Swiss experience possible."

-Zurich is a long way from Carlisle in a lot of respects, but Thiele credits her time at Dickinson with paving the way to Switzerland.
+Zurich is a long way from Carlisle in a lot of respects, but Thiele credits her time at Dickinson with paving the way to these great internships.
 "I love everything about Dickinson," she says.
 "I never could have gotten to Zurich without everything I've learned and the professors who supported me."